 The island city of the Amazon.

-A river so large and mighty that it threatens to swallow Iquitos in times of flood, when the Amazonian world seems to turn everything into water.
+In the distance is the majestic Amazon River, endless from one bank to the other, and to whose serene contemplation I become addicted the day after arriving in the city.
+It is a river so large and mighty that it threatens to swallow Iquitos in times of flood, when the Amazonian world seems to turn everything into water.

 CETA: Amazon Library.